eparkko-lab/UnhingedNerd_YubiSneeze/README.md

 ## Attribution (Optional but Appreciated)

-While not required by the MIT license, if you create your own version or run this at your event, a shout-out would be awesome!
-Tag @unhingednerd or link back to this repo.
+While not required by the MIT license, if you create your own version or run this at your event, a shout-out would be awesome link back to this repo.

 ## Setup